-Each calendar year full-time employees who have demonstrated outstanding service to the Community though extraordinary efforts and work product during the year may be recognized through awards which will include taxable monetary compensation up to \$500, as determined by the City Manager.
-In addition to the annual awards, when staff performs duties that are above and beyond their expected level of service, the City Manager may determine that such level of service warrants a taxable award in an amount not to exceed \$50 per award.
+Each calendar year full-time and regular part time employees who have demonstrated outstanding service to the Community though extraordinary efforts and work product during the year may be recognized through awards which will include taxable monetary compensation up to \$500, as determined by the City Manager.
+In addition to the annual awards, when staff perform duties that are above and beyond their expected level of service, the City Manager may determine that such level of service warrants a taxable award in an amount not to exceed \$50 per award.